Heating with wood pellets: the question to ask before choosing this method of heating?

 However, it is the heat pump that is on the rise, in particular because of the advertising campaigns carried out by EDF.
 We believe that the disillusions related to this energy (falsely called renewable geothermal) will soon be very large among users (maintenance costs, electricity consumption and lifespan) ...
 Furthermore, using a heat pump means developing and renewing nuclear power: it is therefore only ecological on the paper of the salespeople.

-General conclusion of the case: wood pellets, compromise econological fossil fuels!.
+General conclusion of the file: wood pellets, the ecological compromise to fossil fuels!

 Wood pellets is a compromise between the econological heating wood logs and heating fossil fuels: the pellets provide comfort of use that logs will probably never be able to provide.